Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 Houston vs. Miami (FL): Odds, spread, over/under and other Vegas lines - NCAA Tournament Sweet 16

-A spot in the Elite Eight of the NCAA Tournament will go to either the No. 1 Houston Cougars (33-3) or the No. 5 Miami Hurricanes (27-7) when the teams meet in the Sweet 16.
-This game tips off at 7:15 PM on Friday.
+A Sweet 16 battle features the No. 1 seed Houston Cougars (33-3) playing against the No. 5 seed Miami Hurricanes (27-7) on Friday at T-Mobile Center.
+This NCAA Tournament contest tips at 7:15 PM, with the winner advancing to the Midwest Regional final.

-In this article, you can see the spread and odds across multiple sportsbooks for the Houston vs. Miami (FL) matchup.
+In this article, you can check out the spread and odds across multiple sportsbooks for the Houston vs. Miami (FL) matchup.

 Houston vs. Miami (FL) Game Info